 Correctly Position Your Computer Screen

 Positioning the computer screen should be at the same approximate height as your eyes.
 Hence, this will depend on your sitting height.
 If your monitor is at a lower elevation and forces your eyes to look downward, you might want to use monitor risers or laptop stands to raise your screen relative to your line of eyesight.
 This will also allow you to utilize the space underneath your monitor or your laptop for additional storage.
-On the other hand, if your screen is positioned too high that makes you tilt your chin up, you may angle your screen a bit downwards to avoid discomfort, strain, and pain.
+On the other hand, if your screen is positioned too high which makes you tilt your chin up, you may angle your screen a bit downwards to avoid discomfort, strain, and pain.

 Use A Gadget Disinfectant Spray